 Read Hebrews 13:1–7, take one verse per day and prayerfully meditate on what you might put into place to grow in each area of loving obedience.
 It may be one thing or ten things.

 You get the idea.
 We don’t need all our strategies in place by January 1st.
 But we can make this a year where we pursue love with more intentionality than we ever have before.
 And as we meditate, letting the word of Christ dwell in us richly (Colossians 3:16), the Holy Spirit will guide us in creating the strategies we should use.

 The Most Courageous Resolution

-But let’s also be clear: making love our aim in 2014 will demand more courage and faith than any other resolution we can make.
+But let’s also be clear: making love our aim this year will demand more courage and faith than any other resolution we can make.
 Nothing exposes the depth of our sin like really seeking to love God with our entire being and loving our neighbors as ourselves (Luke 10:27).

 So we must let our pursuit of love drive us to the gospel.
 None of us has ever perfectly kept either of the two great commandments.
 Ever.
 Our very best efforts have been polluted by our prideful sin.
 And we have rarely been at our very best.

 We can only love because God first loved us (1 John 4:19) and sent his Son to become sin for us so that we could become the righteousness of God in him (2 Corinthians 5:21).
 Christ has kept the greatest commandments (and the rest) perfectly for us!
 So we are forgiven of our constant failure to love as we ought and are given grace to grow in the grace of love.
 And because of Jesus, someday we will love perfectly just as we have been loved.